BernardDev/BernardDev/README.md

 ### Hello and Welcome to my GitHub 👋

-My name is [Bernard Wittgen](bernardwittgen.nl), and i am a Full Stack Developer :notes: based in Amsterdam!
+My name is [Bernard Wittgen](bernardwittgen.nl), and i am a Full Stack Developer :dart: based in Amsterdam!
-I love creating Applications and Websites and on my free time i love producing electronic music!
+I love creating Applications and Websites and on my free time i love creating (electronic) music!
 I love creating in general!!!

-**What am i doing these days...:**
+**The gist of me:**

-- 👨🏽‍💻 I’m currently working on a full stack application called, Synth.
+- 👨🏽‍💻 I’m  working on a full stack application called, Synth.
 A front-end build upon my own API full of synthesizer history!
 - 🌱 I’m currently learning Typescript and Ruby.
 - 💬 Ask me about anything, I am happy to chat with people.
 - 📫 How to reach me: [bernard.devworks@gmail.com]();